 To download templates, right click each picture and “save as”.

-Quick sewing project!
+This is a quick sewing project!
 Anyone with a little sewing experience can make these DIY mermaid doll tails.

 My girls love playing with all things mermaid.
 Mermaids inspire girls to pretend, dress up and imagine they have glittery tails and can twirl through the ocean.
 I hope your girls enjoy dressing up their dolls as shimmery mermaids!